District heating: Natural underground heat

-Direct use geothermal district heating systems, which tap geothermal reservoirs and distribute the hot water to multiple buildings for a variety of uses, are uncommon in the United States, but have existed in America for over a century.
+Direct-use geothermal district heating systems, which tap geothermal reservoirs and distribute the hot water to multiple buildings for a variety of uses, have existed for over a century in the US but are uncommon.

 In 1890, the first wells were drilled to access a hot water resource outside of Boise, Idaho.
 In 1892, after routing the water to homes and businesses in the area via a wooden pipeline, the first geothermal district heating system was created.

 As of a 2007 study, there were 22 geothermal district heating systems (GDHS) in the United States.
 As of 2010, two of those systems have shut down.
-The table below describes the 20 GDHS currently operational in America.
+The table below describes the 20 GDHS currently operational in the US.